Record-Setting Gateway 2 Approval

 Guildford Block D - A Landmark Gateway 2 Result

-Acting as Architect and Building Regulations Principal Designer, we supported the scheme through a full Gateway 2 submission for a new Higher-Risk Building - coordinating the architectural design, fire strategy, structural input, and regulated building control information under the new control framework.
+Guildford Block D stands as one of our most significant BSR achievements to date.
+Acting as Architect and Building Regulations Principal Designer, we supported the scheme through a full Gateway 2 submission for a new Higher-Risk Building—coordinating the architectural design, fire strategy, structural input, and regulated building control information under the new control framework.

 The outcome: